An explanation of Mondrian's oeuvre by Michael Sciam

 Composition with Yellow, Red, Black.
 Blue and Gray, 1920 with Diagram

-There is a choral sense of variation in Fig. 1 with a large number of equal shapes varying in appearance only through color.
+There is a choral sense of variation in Fig. 1 with a large number of equal shapes varying in appearance only through color while the form remains unchanged.
 The new canvases (Fig. 4 and 6) present a smaller number of parts that vary both in form and in color to make every point in the space unique and unrepeatable.
 There is a decrease in the number of parts but an increase in their reciprocal diversity.
-The sense of multiplicity expressed in primarily quantitative terms now gives way to a sense of multiplicity expressed through difference in qualitative terms.
+The sense of multiplicity expressed in primarily quantitative terms (Fig. 1) now gives way to a sense of multiplicity expressed through difference in qualitative terms (Fig. 4 and 6).

 The layout of Fig. 6 was to become the model for nearly all the canvases painted by Mondrian during the early 1920’s, where the compositions develop a large white square defined on four sides by black lines and placed in a state of dynamic equilibrium by asymmetric fields of whitish, gray, yellow, red, and blue planes differing in size and proportions: